|Academic Term||Summer A-Term|

-||6 UW credits
+|Credits||6 UW credits per quarter|

-||Junior standing or above
+|Eligibility||Junior standing or above by time of departure;

 |General||This program allows you to participate in a specially designed, experimental course in chemical engineering and process technology.
-The course takes place on up-to-date pilot plant facilities and combines detailed theoretical and practical engineering experiences with a social and international student atmosphere and an opportunity to discover the wonders of Copenhagen and the beautiful Danish countryside.
+The course takes place on up-to-date pilot plant facilities and combines detailed theoretical and practical engineering experiences with a social and international student atmosphere and an opportunity to discover the wonders of Lyngby.|

 The course is specially designed for international and non DTU students within large scale chemical unit operations.
 With the intention of providing students with experiences as close as possible to practical industrial conditions and equipment in the chemical, biochemical and pharmaceutical industry, it covers theoretical knowledge in unit operations, heat and mass balances, general process and equipment technology, reaction engineering and kinetics, process control, P&I diagrams and simple chemical analytical methods and calculations.
 We wish to show the possibilities and limitations of the theory and achieve practical experience and improved understanding of the processes.